 When abundant, fall webworms can be pests in orchards or in ornamental trees.
 Usually, however, the damage is merely aesthetic and temporary.

 We usually think about invasive species that came to America from somewhere else, but the fall webworm is one of our native insects that is invasive overseas.
 Fall webworms were accidentally introduced to eastern Europe after World War II in the 1940s, and the species spread invasively through Europe.
 It has also been introduced to China and has spread through east Asia.
-In attempts to control fall webworms in the Old World, people have tried to import this moth’s principal parasitoid enemies, but attempts to permanently establish those insects have not succeeded.
-Bacillus thuringiensis (Bt) spray is not the main defense.
-Fortunately, although fall webworm spread rapidly and caused much worry in the 1950s and 1960s, it seems to longer be spreading and causes only local damage.
+To try to control fall webworms in the Old World, people have imported this moth’s principal parasitoid enemies, but attempts to permanently establish those insects have not succeeded.
+Bacillus thuringiensis (Bt) spray is now the main defense.

 Although fall webworms can completely defoliate a tree, they rarely cause severe damage to a tree’s health because the defoliation occurs late in the season, when many trees are preparing for fall leaf drop anyway.
 However, when trees — especially young or very old trees — experience repeated defoliations combined with other stresses, such as severe drought, flooding, or fungal or other illness, the combination may overcome the tree.